elahiammar/Findie/README.md

 # Findie

-Images used in this app are downloaded from following websites: -
+Imagesin this app are used from following websites: -

 a. www.iconsdb.com
-a. www.clipartpanda.com
+b. www.clipartpanda.com